Press Release: HSA Bank Survey Finds Health Plan Education, Cost, and Congress Top of Mind for Industry Professionals

-According to HSA Bank survey, industry professionals aren’t convinced Americans understand their
+According to HSA Bank survey, industry professionals aren’t convinced Americans understand their health plans

 Milwaukee, August 24, 2017 — An HSA Bank survey of more than 300 health plan professionals found that the majority (71 percent) believe Americans don’t understand their health plan coverage, signaling there is significant work to do when it comes to educating health plan owners on their healthcare options.